827561ghb/Git-Introduction/README.md

 3. What code stays the same?
 What code changes?
 4. Where do you keep your documents?
 Presentation material?
 5. Are there any competition specific files or documents?
+6. What were any challenges you faced as a team when developing code for the competition?
+How do we think git can help?